ahopkins/sanic-jwt/docs/source/pages/refreshtokens.rst

 Configuration
 +++++++++++++

 Sanic JWT facilitates the creation and passing of refresh tokens.
 However, just like with authentication, the storage and retrieval of the tokens is left to the developer.
+Why?
 This allows the you to decide how to persist the token, and allows you to deactivate a token at any time.

 There are three steps needed: